 The home ownership rate in New Hampshire averages 75%, which increases the need to find the best homeowners insurance in the state.
-Fortunately for residents, New Hampshire home insurance rates are some of the lowest among its Northeastern neighbors — with an average annual premium rate of $709 for $250K in dwelling coverage.
-In 2019, New Hampshire homeowner’s insurance incurred over $168 million in losses adding to the urgency of finding the best home insurance in New Hampshire.
+Fortunately for residents, New Hampshire home insurance rates are some of the lowest among its Northeastern neighbors — with an average annual premium rate of $724 for $250K in dwelling coverage, according to Bankrate’s 2021 study of quoted annual premiums.
+In 2019, New Hampshire homeowner’s insurance incurred over $167 million in losses, adding to the urgency of finding the best home insurance in New Hampshire.

 Best home insurance companies in New Hampshire

-Amica Mutual ranked #1 in the J.D.
-Power survey, with five-star ratings in all categories, including billing, customer interaction, claims, overall satisfaction, policy information and policy offerings.
-Amica’s standard home insurance policy also comes with high coverage levels for loss of use and personal property.
+Amica Mutual ranks high in the J.D.
+Power survey, receiving second place.
+Its standard home insurance policy also comes with high coverage levels for loss of use and personal property.

 Allstate consistently ranks among J.D.
 Power’s top home insurance companies.
 It offers a wide variety of insurance products and continues to operate local agencies.
 Allstate’s claims process enables you to file a claim by calling the national claims center, contacting your local agent or using the Allstate mobile app.